Dale Earnhardt Jr. thrilled with chance to drive NASCAR's Next Gen car at Bowman Gray Stadium

 Burt Myers was like a kid in a candy store on Tuesday afternoon as NASCAR’s top division made a visit to historic Bowman Gray Stadium.

-Myers, a from Walnut Cove native and a 10-time champion at Bowman Gray, helped drivers Tony Stewart, Clint Bowyer and Dale Earnhardt Jr. with any tricks of the trade when it comes to navigating the quarter-mile track.
+Myers, a 10-time champion at Bowman Gray who is from Walnut Cove, helped drivers Tony Stewart, Clint Bowyer and Dale Earnhardt Jr. with any tricks of the trade when it comes to navigating the quarter-mile track.

 “It’s not every day you have a legend from NASCAR ask you about your home track,” Myers said about talking with Dale Earnhardt Jr. “He told me this was the first time he’d ever been here, so it’s just really cool to have these guys here sort of seeing what our track looks like and what it can handle.”